cs221-s22/cs221-s22.github.io/_assignments/lab01-new.md

     ```
     1. At the password prompt, type your USF student ID (CWID)
     1. Your CWID will not be shown (in case someone was watching over your shoulder) but just type it followed by the Return key
+    1. Be careful not to type the wrong student ID three times.
+If you do, your account will be locked until unlocked by the [CS Support team](mailto:support@cs.usfca.edu)
 1. You should see
     ```
     The authenticity of host 'remote-host' can't be established...